Calisthenics training app · iOS

 Skill Focus Splits

 11 advanced skills, each as a 5-day rotation: foundation, balance, mobility, legs, skill rehearsal.
-Plus a 5-day strength split and per-skill calibration tests.
+Plus a 5-day strength split, per-skill calibration tests, and the adaptive 10-week Foundations cycle for total beginners.
 Designed around specific outcomes — not random WODs.

 56 milestones to unlock